ACT's new recycling facility

 Environmental and planning approvals

-An Environmental Impact Statement (EIS) is required for this facility.
-The EIS considers all environmental, social and economic impacts associated with the proposal and ensures any adverse impacts are avoided, minimised and mitigated.
+An Environmental Impact Statement (EIS) was required for this facility.
+The EIS considered all environmental, social and economic impacts associated with the proposal to ensure any adverse impacts are avoided, minimised and mitigated.

 In the first half of 2023 engagement was undertaken with the community as part of the initial planning for the EIS.
-A draft EIS has been lodged with the Planning Authority and has been publicly notified.
-The public notification period was open until Monday 16 October 2023.
-The draft EIS is now under assessment.
+A draft EIS was lodged with the Planning Authority and publicly notified.
 You can review the documentation on the Planning website.

 A development application will also be required for the facility and will have a public notification period as part of its approvals.
-This is anticipated to occur in 2024.
+Timeframes for this will be provided once the contractor begins work on the project.

-Below is some additional information about key components of the new Materials Recovery Facility and the EIS documentation.
+Below is some additional information about key components of the new recycling facility and the EIS documentation.

 Odour and dust generation